 Cuicocha aka “Lake of Guinea Pigs” is a 2 mile wide caldera lake at the foot of Cotacachi Volcano in the Cordillera Occidental region of the Ecuadorian Andes.
 Cuicocha caldera contains four lava domes which formed two steep forested islands.
 It takes about 5 hours to hike around the lake, catching glimpses of the ever changing lake or take a boat tour to the middle of the lake to see thermal activity.

-Mindo Rain Forest
+see this page Mindo Rain Forest

 Mindo (also known as Mindo Valley) is in the western slopes of the Andes, where two of the most biologically diverse ecoregions in the world intersect: the Chocoan Lowlands and the Tropical Andes.
 In the rainforest you can hike to waterfalls, zipline between the trees, or go birdwatching and see some spectacular creatures.